Global Capacity: History

 Global Capacity, originally known as Global Capacity Group, was founded in Houston, Texas in 2000, as a wholesale broadband trading company.
 The two founders, John Abraham and David Walsh, had worked together at Enron's broadband unit and realized the potential demand for a broadband market trading company.
 The company began creating individualized communications networks that didn't rely on any one network, allowing the company to offer the best connections at the cheapest price.

 By 2006, the company had expanded its services from broadband delivery to network operations management and consulting services, creating and building secure, private data and voice networks for other businesses.

 In December 2006, the company was sold to Capital Growth Systems (CGS), and was combined with two other companies, Centrepath, a provider of network management services, and 20/20 Technologies, a provider of telecommunications quoting and configuration software.
 20/20 Technologies, which had been bought by CGS, had earlier acquired software vendor Magenta NetLogic in 2004.
 The combined company continued to do business as Global Capacity.

 In November 2008, Global Capacity paid $15M to acquire Vanco Direct USA, a network service provider of consulting services for global corporate networks, and the owner of LATTIS (Local Area Transport Tariff Information System), an information tool for circuit pricing.

 In 2009, Global Capacity announced their organization into two groups: Optimization Solutions and Connectivity Solutions.
 Optimization Solutions were targeted to improving network efficiency for clients and offered network pricing, monitoring and engineering services.
 Connectivity solutions were targeted at simplifying the network connectivity procurement process for customers.
 Also in 2009, Global Capacity launched One Marketplace, a network connectivity trading platform that combines network capacity from multiple suppliers and uses telecommunications switching equipment to deploy this capacity toward market demand.

+In 2010, Global Capacity filed for Chapter 11 bankruptcy protection.

 In May 2011, Capital Growth Systems, Inc. (CGS) sold Global Capacity to Pivotal Global Capacity Pivotal (GC Pivotal), an affiliate company of Pivotal Group, a Phoenix-based national investment company.
 Later that month, the company announced the release of LATTIS Global, an extension of its LATTIS tariff quoting system, to 35 additional countries.